BIRSBiointegration/whitePaper/manuscript.md

 ## Software strategies to enable analyses of multimodal single cell experiments

-In this chapter we review the situation of scientists who create and use analytic software for visualization and inference in multimodal single-cell experiments.
+In this section we reflect on the challanges we have faced when analysing this series of hackathons whilst using analytic software for visualization and inference in multimodal single-cell experiments.
 Our discussion is necessarily limited in scope, but we provide pointers to concrete details when relevant.

 ### Basic aims